 They will call you during the business hours that you listed when you submitted your info, maybe fifteen earlier than opening or fifteen minutes after closing.
 You will not be able to return calls to this number.
 If you miss the call, they may not call again for weeks, if at all.

 What they are expecting to hear, from your own mouth or the answering machine, is your business name.
 Do not answer the phone with “Yeah?” or “Hello?”.
 Use your business name.

 Do not ruin your chance at getting listed with bigotry or undue suspicion.
 The Google Places verification team appears to be one man and one woman of Indian descent, and possibly one additional man who breathes heavily, but says nothing when leaving a voice-mail.
 I have read numerous posts from businesses who thought the call was from telemarketers or other spammers, and blew their Places listing by being rude and disrespectful.
 Any calls coming from Mountain View have a 95% chance of being from Google.

 Before Google calls you, they will look at your address on Google Maps, both the satellite view and Street View.
 If they see a storefront on Street View, your listing should pass.
 If no street view is visible, you may or may not get a map marker on Google Maps.
 Life will be better for your business in the search engine results if you have the map listing.
 What they are looking for is a location that people can drive to.

 If you are primarily an online business, you must be able to see clients and customers at your location in order to be placed on the map.
 Make sure you state this clearly.

-Before any of your listings go live, Google HQ will send you a postcard with a PIN to enter on your Google My Business Dashboard.
+Before any of your listings go live, Google HQ will send you a postcard with a PIN to enter on your Google Business Profile Dashboard.
 They send it to your business address to make sure everything is legit.
 If you have any major changes later, such as your business phone number or address, you will need to receive another postcard.
 Other services such as Bing and Foursquare also use the postcard PIN as a double verification measure.

 Things to Follow Up On